 What if my proposal involves the export of information and/or materials to another country?

 Make sure that the Georgia Tech routing form has the appropriate box checked off for Export Controls Review.
-The Georgia Tech Office of Legal Affairs will determine and obtain the necessary license(s) before any transfer of information and/or materials can take place.
+The Georgia Tech Office of General Council will determine and obtain the necessary license(s) before any transfer of information and/or materials can take place.
 However, this review does not take place until an award has been made.
-If you receive an award that requires an export control review, please complete and return the appropriate form(s) and return them with your statement of work as soon as possible.
+If you receive an award that requires an export control review, please complete and return the Export Control Review PI/PD Certification for Sponsored Programs form(s) and return them with your statement of work as soon as possible.
 Understand that the funds cannot be released until the approval is in place.

 Proposal Review and Submission

 Do I need to route pre-proposals or letters of intent through OSP?